Destinations

 I had my heart set on coming to the Land Down Under from around the age of 11.
 I finally studied abroad in Brisbane in 2005 and that was all she wrote.
-I got back here as soon as I could (after graduating university and backpacking in New Zealand) and I'm now a permanent resident.
+I got back here as soon as I could (after graduating university and backpacking in New Zealand) and I’m now an Australian citizen.

 England has always been a very special place for me; my mother is British, my grandparents still live there, and I made my first trip there at 6 months old.
 I've been lucky to go back 15 times since then, every time visiting the lovely Cleethorpes, most times visiting London, and always finding somewhere interesting in between.